nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 An overview of each components is listed below.

 ### Ui
-The `Ui` class is responsible for receiving the input from the user and printing the results to the user.
+The `Ui` class is responsible for the user interface of the application.
+It receives the input from the user and prints the results to the user.

 ### Parser